 WHY Do I Need To Replace My Contact Lens Cases?

 You may wonder to yourself, “but I change my solution every time I remove my lens from my eyes !”.
-Yes, indeed changing the solution makes a difference, however the bacteria remains within the case.
-It starts off with your daily touch from your fingers or your hands to the surrounding environment which leads to bacterias formed.
+Yes, indeed changing the solution makes a difference.
+However, the bacteria remain within the case.
+It starts off with your daily touch from your fingers or your hands to the surrounding environment which leads to bacteria forming.

-Because most people keep their contact lens case in the bathroom, the chances of contamination is high.
+Because most people keep their contact lens cases in the bathroom, the chances of contamination are high.
 Bacteria grows quicker in a humid condition like your bathroom, so while the convenience of accessing your lens makes sense to you, it puts you at a greater risk for an eye infection.

-Other than that, scientific data collected from different research studies also shows that contact lens cases develop a bio-film over time.
-The slimy gunk formed harbours bacterias leading to the transfer on your contact lenses.
+Other than that, scientific data collected from different research studies also show that contact lens cases develop a bio-film over time.
+The slimy gunk formed harbors bacterias leading to the transfer on your contact lenses.

-Hence, though it may not be visible, but this are things you ought to know about contact lens care.
+Hence, though it may not be visible, these are things you ought to know about contact lens care.
 Find out more here.

 HOW To Maintain Optimum Hygiene of Your Contact Lens Case?

-So how do you reach an optimum practice of keeping your eye hygiene to perfection?
+So how do you maintain your contact lens cases at the optimum practice to keep your eye hygiene to perfection?

-There are two main routine you need to reminded to follow when being a contact lens user.
+There are two main routines you need to be reminded to follow when being a contact lens user.

-As per eye care professionals, it is recommended to have them rinsed using sterile solution that you use on your contact lenses.
-Strictly DO NOT RINSE THEM WITH TAP WATER OR PURIFIED WATER as they contain micro-organism that can lead to serious eye condition or worse, a loss of vision.
+As per eye care professionals, it is recommended to have them rinsed using a sterile solution that you use on your contact lenses.
+Strictly DO NOT RINSE THEM WITH TAP WATER OR PURIFIED WATER as they contain micro-organisms that can lead to serious eye conditions or worse, a loss of vision.